elecfreaks/learn-en/microbitKit/Nezha_Inventor_s_kit_for_microbit/Nezha_Inventor_s_kit_for_microbit_case_01.md

 ## Introduction

-To make a traffic lights system controlled by the micro:bit.
+In our daily life, many traffic accidents should have been avoided.
+These traffic accidents are often caused by people not observing the traffic rules, thus, we must understand the traffic rules.
+For example, the common traffic lights in our lives, red light means not passing, yellow light means warning, and green light means permission to pass.
+Let's make a traffic light controlled by the micro:bit.

 ![](./images/case_01_01.png)